 If you have not set up your device or have never connected your Oculus Go or Android phone to your development machine, see Debugging Your Content.

 Alternatively, most experiences can be debugged before you ever launch the Oculus Browser.
 Here are some quick tips to debugging your experience locally before you enter VR:

-Now, with a WebVR capable device in hand, the easiest way to start developing for the VR Web is to start building on top of WebGL or the WebGL framework of your choice.
+Now, with a WebVR capable device in hand, the easiest way to start developing is to start building on top of WebGL, or the WebGL framework of your choice.
 These experiences will run on most devices and will be very easy to enhance for use by the WebVR APIs.